foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

 Testing Auto Start
 ------------------

-Using a second terminal, test your application using ``curl`` in any external device connected to the same network (e.g. your host machine: the same computer you use to access your device with ssh).
+Using a second terminal, test your application using ``curl`` from any external device connected to the same network (e.g. your host machine: the same computer you use to access your device with ssh).